How to Prepare A Dog Emergency Kit

 • A handful of toys to help them stay occupied

 Sometimes the authorities will advise you to stay home rather than evacuate.
 In this case, be sure to keep all hazardous materials out of reach, and keep your dog occupied with toys or with petting to calm him down.
-If the heating in your home is down, use blankets to keep him or her warm.
+Read more about common dog toxins that can be found in the home to help you prepare.
+To help keep your dog occupied and happy, we recommend keeping the Pup-Peroni® Original Bacon flavor chews in your home.
+These tasty treats will surely get some tails wagging, even during an emergency!
+If the heating in your home is down, use blankets to keep him warm.

 Never leave your dog alone in emergencies.
 If the situation isn’t safe for you, it’s not safe for him.
 Some natural disasters can move wild animals into residential areas.
 So be sure to check your yard for any stowaways.
-And before letting your dog outside, check your yard for debris that might be harmful to him or her.
+And before letting your dog outside, check your yard for debris that might be harmful to him.
 But most importantly, remember in case of an emergency to stay calm.
-Your pet will take behavior cues from you and follow suit
+Your pet will take behavior cues from you and follow suit.

 Related Articles